reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 - Most of the methods in the `java.util.Date` class are [deprecated](https://docs.oracle.com/javase/7/docs/api/deprecated-list.html#method).
-However, they are not officially removed from the JDK library to support legacy applications.
+However, they are not officially removed from the JDK library to support legacy codebases.
 - To overcome the shortcomings of `java.util` classes, Java 8 introduced the new **`DateTime` API** in the `java.time` package. {{% /info %}}

-## Java8 `DateTime` API
+## Java 8 `java.time` API

-The newer [`DateTime` API](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) is heavily influenced by the [Jodatime](https://www.joda.org/joda-time/) library which was the defacto standard prior to Java 8.
-In this section, we will look at some commonly used date-time classes and its corresponding operations in this section.
+The newer [`DateTime` API](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) is heavily influenced by the [Jodatime](https://www.joda.org/joda-time/) library which was the de facto standard before Java 8.
+In this section, we will look at some commonly used date-time classes and their corresponding operations.

 ### `LocalDate`

-**[java.time.LocalDate](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html)** is an immutable date object that does not store time or timezone information.
-However, we can pass the `java.time.ZoneId` object to get the local date in a particular timezone.
+**[`java.time.LocalDate`](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html)** is an immutable date object that does not store time or time zone information.
+However, we can pass the `java.time.ZoneId` object to get the local date in a particular time zone.

 Some `LocalDate` code examples: